 Amelie Rode is from Tulsa, Oklahoma and recently graduated from Saint Louis University with a B.A. in English and in Women’s and Gender Studies.
 She loves to travel, hike, camp, and garden.
 In her free time, you can also find her with her nose in a book or with pen to paper, creating stories and poems.
-Amelie will be working at the Loretto Academy in El Paso, Texas as a student activities coordinator.
+Amelie will be serving at the Loretto Academy in El Paso, Texas as a student activities coordinator.
 She is so excited to spend a year with the rad folks at Loretto Academy and within the Loretto Volunteer Community!

 Amy Maltz is from Salem, Oregon and is a recent graduate of the University of San Diego with a major in Ethnic Studies and a double minor in Women’s and Gender Studies as well as Theology and Religious Studies.
 This year Amy will join the first cohort in El Paso, Texas as the volunteer for The Opportunity Center, a multi-faceted resource center for homeless folks.
 Amy loves to read, dance, have deep talks and is an aspiring vegan.

 Brianna Nielson recently graduated from Saint Mary’s College of California with a degree in biology, minor in psychology, and a passion for exploring the intersections of healthcare and social justice.
 She’ll be spending the year working to improve the coordination and continuation of medical care for veterans with the St. Louis VA ComPACT team.
 When she’s not busy reading about healthcare delivery systems, Brianna enjoys walking around new cities, camping out in coffee shops, and spending time with the people she loves.